Python rjust

 • Width: Length of a string.

-• Char: If you omit this argument, it considers the white spaces as a default parameter.
-To change the default value, Please specify the Character you want to use in the remaining width.
+• Char: If you omit this argument, it considers white spaces as a default parameter.
+To change the default value, specify the Character you want to use in the remaining width.

 Python rjust method Example

-It accepts only one Character as a function second argument.
-The following set of examples helps you understand the rjust Function.
+This string function accepts only one Character as a function second argument.
+The following set of examples helps you understand the Python rjust Function.

-The following Str2 statement Justify the String variable Str1 to the Right-hand side and fill the remaining width with default white spaces, and prints the output.
+The following Str2 statement Justify the String variable Str1 to the Right-hand side, fill the remaining width with default white spaces, and print the output.

 You may be confused with empty spaces, so we used ‘=’ as the second parameter for this Str3 variable.
 This Python statement fills the remaining width with the ‘=’ symbol.

-The rjust function returns the output in a new string instead of altering the original string.
-To change the original String, then you can write the following Method statement.
+The Python rjust function returns the output in a new string instead of altering the original string.
+To change the original String, write the following Method statement.

 Str1 = Str1.rjust()